Noob24u/SQL/zendesk-support-analytics/README.md

 ## Problem this solves

 Zendesk's own reporting answers "how many tickets are open."
-It doesn't answer "is Ava & May's German queue missing SLA because of one agent's backlog" or "which contact reason is driving repeat contacts this month" — that requires joining ticket state, field-change history, comment activity, and a business-hours calendar together, and doing it consistently across
+It doesn't answer "is Brand1's German queue missing SLA because of one agent's backlog" or "which contact reason is driving repeat contacts this month" — that requires joining ticket state, field-change history, comment activity, and a business-hours calendar together, and doing it consistently across